uhiltner/deepReveal/README.md

 To cite this package in your work, please use:

-> Hiltner, U. (2025). deepReveal: A Framework for Sensitivity Analysis of Ecological Neural Networks.
+> Hiltner, U. (2025). deepReveal: A Framework for Sensitivity Analysis of Neural Networks.
 R package version 0.1.0.

 A BibTeX entry for LaTeX users is:

 ```
 @Manual{,
-  title = {deepReveal: A Framework for Sensitivity Analysis of Ecological Neural Networks},
+  title = {deepReveal: A Framework for Sensitivity Analysis of Neural Networks},
   author = {Ulrike Hiltner},
   year = {2025},
   note = {R package version 0.1.0},